Manojkl/Cost_To_Consumers-CTC/Investment/Readme.md

 Date: 19/06/2025

-Note: Some startups operate with just a fraction of the funding compared to those in the U.S., yet deliver equal or even superior results to those in other countries.
+Note: Some startups operate with just a fraction of the funding compared to those in the U.S., yet deliver equal or even superior results to those in other countries and have higher impact.
 E.g Deepseek, Unitree..